Tamar Braxton Says She ‘Doesn’t Have Time’ To Attend Her Niece’s Funeral

 — Bossip (@Bossip) May 7, 2019

-Tamar Braxton’s fans were disgusted with the perceived disrespect she was showing to her family and her brother Michael Braxton in particular.
+Tamar Braxton’s fans were disgusted with the perceived disrespect she was showing to her family and her brother Michael Braxton, in particular.

-One person commented that Braxton finds the time to post on social media all of the time, but she can’t figure out how to act like an adult in her forties.
+One person commented that Braxton finds the time to post on social media all of the time, but she can’t figure out how to act like an adult in her 40s.

 “She ain’t too drained to respond to every damn thing on social media.
 So self centered, it’s terrible.
 Drama queen for real.”